mehdihadeli/awesome-software-architecture/docs/microservices/resiliency/resiliency.md

 ## 📦 Libraries
 - [App-vNext/Polly](https://github.com/App-vNext/Polly) - Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.
 From version 6.0.1, Polly targets .NET Standard 1.1 and 2.0+.
 - [Polly-Contrib/Simmy](https://github.com/Polly-Contrib/Simmy) - Simmy is a chaos-engineering and fault-injection tool, integrating with the Polly resilience project for .NET

+## Samples
+- [RehanSaeed/HttpClientSample](https://github.com/RehanSaeed/HttpClientSample) ⭐ A sample ASP.NET Core project showing how to configure the HttpClientFactory